r-winkler/angular2-reactive-form/Readme.md

 Using reactive forms means writing more component and less template code.
-Reactive forms are appropriate than template-driven forms for more complex scenarios.
-Usually when templates gets to complicated and messy, putting reactive forms in place is an appropriate measure.
+Reactive forms are more appropriate than template-driven forms for complex scenarios.
+Usually, when templates gets too complicated and messy, putting reactive forms in place is an appropriate measure.

 ## When to use reactive forms?